 - To assess the patency of the catheter

-- In an effort to prevent the formation of urine stones.
-If need be, acetic acid, renacidin or Solution G (which contains citric acid, anhydrous sodium carbonate, and magnesium oxide) are used for this purpose.
+- To prevent urine stones.
+Use acetic acid, renacidin or Solution G (which contains citric acid, anhydrous sodium carbonate, and magnesium oxide) for this purpose.

 “Urinary bladder irrigation is done in cases of both hematuria and as a part of any intervention in bladder and prostate such as transurethral prostatic resection and mensa irrigation.
 This is done using a 3-way irrigation urethral catheter.
 Usually, the size available is 16-Fr and above; however, in cases of stricture, smaller size is required.
 We describe a technique for this situation.”2